tsakim/bicm/docs/source/quickstart.rst

     >>> cm.lambda_motifs(False, filename='p_values_False.csv', delim='\t')

-Subsequently, the p-values can be used to perform a multiple hypotheses testing and to obtain statistically validated monopartite projections [Saracco2016]_.
+Subsequently, the p-values can be used to perform a multiple hypotheses testing of the node similarities and to obtain statistically validated monopartite projections [Saracco2016]_.
 The p-values are calculated in parallel by default, see :ref:`parallel` for details.